Its-Vaibhav-2005/GenV/README.md

-# MrChat
+# GenV

-MrChat is a cutting-edge chat application that leverages Google's Generative AI to provide intelligent and engaging conversations.
-Designed for cross-platform compatibility, MrChat offers a seamless experience across Windows, Web, and Android platforms.
+GenV is a cutting-edge chat application that leverages Google's Generative AI to provide intelligent and engaging conversations.
+Designed for cross-platform compatibility, GenV offers a seamless experience across Windows, Web, and Android platforms.

 ## Features